flaupretre/terraform-ssh-tunnel/README.md

 ### Goggle IAP

 This feature is EXPERIMENTAL and was never tested.
 You use it under your total responsibility.
-No assumption should be made on the security level it provides.
+Among others, no assumption should be made on the security level it provides.

-That's why, if you try it, we really need your return, even if (especially if) you meet issues.
-Please register issues about your experience with this gateway, even if everything went fine in your environment.
-This gateway cannot get out its experimental status without your help.

 This gateway uses the Google Identity-Aware Proxy (IAP) feature to create a tunnel to a private target host and port.